fabilab/iplotx/docs/source/api/complete_style_specification.md

         "edgecolor": str | Any,  # Color of the vertex edge (e.g. 'black', '#000000')
         "alpha": float,  # Opacity of the vertex (0.0 for fully transparent, 1.0 for fully opaque)

+        "depthshade": bool,  # Whether to shade the color based on depth (3D only)

         # Vertex label style
         "label": {
             "color": str | Any,  # Color of the vertex label (e.g. 'white', '#FFFFFF')